Gangezilla/readings/go-in-action/5-gos-type-system.md

 slice, map, channel, interface and functions.
 When you declare a variable from one of these types, the value that's created is called a header value.
 They're called as such because they're essentially a pointer to an underlying data structure.

 ### Struct types
+Struct types can represent data values that can be primitive or nonprimitive

+### Interfaces
+Polymorphism is the ability to write code that can take on different behaviour through the implementation of types.
+Once a type implements an interface, an entire world of functionality can be opened up to values of that type.